 Chris Ridgeway v Zack Sabre Jr

 This match was the complete opposite of the previous match.
-Full of chemistry, storytelling and action.
-Oh yes this was a good match.
+Full of chemistry, storytelling, and action.
+Oh yes, this was a good match.

-The speed and fluidity of how these two performed here was exceptional, as within moments they were striking again.
+The speed and fluidity of how these two performed here were exceptional, as within moments they were striking again.
 Stiff chest kicks, more open palm strikes, all to see who the toughest strongest person was.

-Unfortunately for Ridgeway it was ZSJ that was the hardest guy in the room, as he knocked out Chris with a high kick to the side of Ridgeway’s head.
+Unfortunately for Ridgeway, it was ZSJ that was the hardest guy in the room, as he knocked out Chris with a high kick to the side of Ridgeway’s head.
 Fantastic selling, as he fell to the mat like the proverbial sack of shit, and from referee Chris Roberts who ran over to Ridgeway with urgency to check he, was ok, much like a boxing referee.

 Winner– Zack Sabre Jr